Pylons/pyramid/docs/designdefense.rst

 BFG Is Too Big
 --------------

-"OMG!
-The :mod:`repoze.bfg` compressed tarball is, like, 1MB!
+"The :mod:`repoze.bfg` compressed tarball is 1MB.
 It must be enormous!"

 No.  We just ship it with test code and helper templates.
 Here's a breakdown of what's included in subdirectories of the package tree: